Gehlot should come out of his residence & ask people about their condition: Union min Thakur | Politics

 “He (Gehlot) should come out of his residence and ask about the condition of the public,” the I&B minister said.

-Thakur arrived here to hold a meeting of his department.
-He said the Union home minister has a lot of work to do and is engaged in the work for the nation.
+Thakur said the Union home minister has a lot of work to do and is engaged in the work for the nation.

-Taking another dig at the Rajathan CM, the I&B minister said Gehlot could not keep his colleagues together and that he should focus on his party.
+Taking another dig at the Rajasthan CM, the I&B minister said Gehlot could not keep his colleagues together and that he should focus on his party.

 PTI SDA SRY